Home > About Us

 Loyalty, Capability, Hard Work and Discipline

-In accordance with the Articles of Association, the honorarium for members of the Board of Directors is determined at the Annual SGM.
-The SGM may authorize the Board of Commissioners to determine the amount and distribution of the honorarium.
-The amount of remuneration for each member is determined according to the function and competence of each member.
-The total remuneration received by the Board of Directors is Rp.4,007,591,200 for 2021.
+According to the Articles of Association, the honorarium for members of the Board of Directors is determined in the AGM .
+The decision of the AGM dated June 13, 2024 regarding remuneration was to approve the authority to the Company's Board of Commissioners to determine the structure and amount of fair remuneration for the Board of Commissioners and Directors, as well as to complete other requirements in connection with this matter.
+The amount of remuneration for each member is determined according to the function and competence of each member, consisting of salary and allowances.

-The Board of Commissioners' remuneration policy is determined in the SGM by giving authority to the Board of Commissioners to determine the amount and distribution of the honorarium, through indicators for determining remuneration.
-The total remuneration received by the Board of Commissioners is Rp.1,456,080,250 for 2021.
+The Board of Commissioners Remuneration Policy is determined in the AGM by giving authority to the Board of Commissioners to determine the amount and distribution of the honorarium consisting of salary and allowances through remuneration determination indicators.

 Risk management is a set of procedures and methodologies used to identify, measure, monitor and control risks arising from business activities.
 Effective risk management will allow the Company to have greater control in achieving the right balance between acceptable risk and estimated risk.
 Indications of risk inherent in the company's business and efforts to reduce the level of risk are as follows: